Meet Our Elementary School Teachers

-Lisa Wiederkehr is in her third year as the librarian at St. Benedict.
-Before that, she was a librarian at St. Matthias School and also at Sulzer Regional Library.
+Lisa Wiederkehr is librarian at St. Benedict, having served as a librarian at St. Matthias School and Sulzer Regional Library.
 She has an undergraduate degree in Political Science from St. Joseph's College and a Master’s degree in Library and Information Science from Dominican University.
 She loves to spend her free time with her husband, daughter, who is a senior here at St. Benedict, and her two kitties, Dipper and Mabel.
 She is a huge fan of the Chicago Blackhawks, enjoys traveling and being outdoors, and of course, loves to read!

 Chris Deakins, Elementary School Athletic Director, PK-8